amrutsavadatti/auction_house/README.md

 ## Iteration 1 Work Distribution
 - Manas Pise: Front End Work (Buyer)
 - Amrut Savadatti: Front End Work (Seller)
-- Jai Patel: Back End, Helped with Front End Work
+- Jai Patel: Back End, Helped with Front End Work, S3 Bucket
 - Pooja Kawatkar: Back End, Helped with Front End Work

-##
+## General Notes
+Please make sure not to refresh the live URLs, as it runs into a 404 not found error.
+We reached out to the professor and other teams who are experiencing the same issue, but we are not sure how to go about solving it.